Korzer420/CurseRandomizer/README.md

 - Weakness: Reduce your base nail damage by 1.
 - Custom: Allows all curses which are created from other mods to be viable options.
 They will appear in the menu to manually setting them yourself.

+**Choosing certain curses will override the logic to remove skip logic, since they may break specific skips.
+The application of the curses takes priority!
+Be aware of that.**

 ### Main Settings

 #### Perfect Mimics